 - Each project must have a Penn faculty advisor.

 - Projects having no other funding source are particularly encouraged.
 When other funding sources can be identified, shared costs or matching funds will be encouraged whenever possible.

 - Funds will be allocated on the basis of merit without regard to school enrollment.
 When all other factors are equal, representation by disciplines will be considered.

 - If several students are applying to work on aspects of the same project, each student must apply individually and describe clearly their independent research project, approach, methods, and evidence.
 Each student should also note in their individual application that their work is part of a larger project, and identify the other students working on aspects of the project.

-- Short abstract (on a separate page; explain the overall goals of the project in less than 100 words)
+- Short abstract (~100 words): On a separate page, explain the overall goals of the project

 - Bibliography (no more than one page – limit of 12 items) of key scholarly works (listed in the citation format used in your discipline) providing background for your project.
 These may be books or articles, and they may be a mix of theoretical and empirical works that inform the project.
 If desired, a one-sentence annotation may be used to explain a specific item’s relevance to the project, but annotations are not required

 - Personal Statement (~250 words): Describe how this project fits with your academic, personal, or career plans for the future, and with your current academic, personal, and career interests and activities

 - Budget (Itemized and Total Overall): On a separate page list each budget item in order of priority and justify it in terms of the work proposed.
 Include the total amount needed to complete the project, even if this is more than the grant limit of $1000.
 Depending on availability of funds, the amount awarded may be less than the total amount requested.
 Last year’s awards ranged from $200 to a maximum of $1,000.